English and Communication Studies Department

 We affirm the traditional connections between literary studies and both mass communication and creative writing, providing majors in all three areas, and we affirm as well the centrality of rhetorical skills, writing clearly, speaking effectively, thinking critically, arguing persuasively, and following the conventions of literate prose.

 The English and Communication Studies Department at Roanoke College offers Majors and Minors in English-Literary Studies, Communication Studies, and Creative Writing.
-The English department fosters growth in critical thinking, analytical reading, writing, public speaking, and research skills.
+The department fosters growth in critical thinking, analytical reading, writing, public speaking, and research skills.

 The small class sizes at Roanoke College facilitate class discussion and allow for more personal attention from professors.
 Roanoke has tripled its number of English and Communication Studies faculty in the last twenty years, adding to the accessibility of its professors.